 “While some European countries might offer this type of treatment as standard care, it is considered experimental in the United States.
 We believe it is critically important to assess these types of cellular therapies through a clinical trial to carefully monitor safety and efficacy,” she said.
 “It also allows us to continue to learn how we can improve such treatments and how they work.”

 Nearly one in three children are already infected with the CMV by age 5, according to the Centers for Disease Control and Prevention.
 While it can cause fever, sore throat, fatigue and swollen glands, in healthy people with stable immune systems the virus is usually kept in check and doesn’t cause any symptoms.
-But following bone-marrow transplant, the patient’s immune system is suppressed and there is nothing to stop the virus from spreading in the body.
+But following bone-marrow transplant – a treatment given for some types of cancers as well as other diseases – the patient’s immune system is suppressed and there is nothing to stop the virus from spreading in the body.

 In such patients the infection can be fatal, and some antiviral treatments have serious side effects, such as reducing blood counts and kidney function.
 Additionally, viruses can develop resistance to antiviral drugs.

 These factors make PACT’s new approach a potentially safe, effective treatment to stop this virus, said Dr. Jacques Galipeau, MD, PACT director.

 “The use of living cells collected from relatives with intact immunity to cure viral complications of transplantation is an entirely new therapy for a vexing problem,” he said.